Groomed cross country ski trails abound in Minnesota.

 Minnesota is one of the primary cross-country skiing areas in the U.S. We have more than 100 ski areas.

 Two of the largest groomed trail networks, or trail systems, in North America are the Gunflint Trail and the North Shore Trail.
+You will also find groomed cross-country ski trails in most of our Minnesota State Parks.

 "Skinny skiing" trails can be found in all parts of Minnesota including the Twin Cities area.
 Some of the best metro cross country ski trails are in Murphey Hanrehan park in Savage, Battle Creek park in St. Paul and Lebanon Hills in Eagan.
 The Three Rivers Park District has more lighted ski trails that any other location in the U.S.